google/travel-impact-model/README.md

 In this document we describe the modeling assumptions and input specifications behind the Travel Impact Model (TIM), a state of the art emission estimation model that Google’s Travel Sustainability team has compiled from several external data sources.
-The TIM aims at predicting carbon emissions for future flights to help travelers plan their travel.
+The TIM aims at predicting greenhouse gas (GHG) emissions for future flights to help travelers plan their travel.

 ## Model overview

 For each flight, the TIM considers several factors, such as the Great Circle distance between the origin and destination airports and the aircraft type being used for the route.
-Actual carbon emissions at flight time may vary depending on factors not known at modeling time, such as speed and altitude of the aircraft, the actual flight route, and weather conditions at the time of flight.
+Actual GHG emissions at flight time may vary depending on factors not known at modeling time, such as speed and altitude of the aircraft, the actual flight route, and weather conditions at the time of flight.